Cavorter/cavort/content/posts/2010-10-30-a-playlist-a-male-experience.md

 ---
 <div class='microid-mailto+http:sha1:c6a6a1a111f56f67cd708958b95577161392f799'>

 For those who do not know the details, my living situation is slightly non-standard.
-I live with my female partner (Generally referred to as "J"), J's female partner <a href="http://sigridellis.wordpress.com/">Sigrid</a>, and their two kids M and K. (I borrowed the naming system from Sig since it is simple and elegant.)
+I live with my female partner (Generally referred to as "J"), J's female partner [Sigrid](http://sigridellis.wordpress.com/), and their two kids M and K. (I borrowed the naming system from Sig since it is simple and elegant.)
 Mostly my interactions with the kids are limited to a slightly ill-defined sort of live-in uncle relationship as I am not one of their parents.
 Primarily I only say something about their behavior when it's really egregious and J and Sig aren't close enough to do anything about it quickly, but I also get to corrupt their young minds with all sorts of silly ideas as long as I think it won't get the three of us in trouble.

 Anyway, as with most people, music is played while driving.
 J has an interesting but somewhat limited palette for music but Sig tends to be a bit more catholic in her tastes (note the small 'c') and so exposes the kids to all sorts of stuff over time.
 The other day the Talking Heads "Once In A Lifetime" was heard and the kids really liked it.
 Now Sig doesn't have a lot of Talking Heads, and other then that and maybe a couple of other tracks isn't particularly interesting in looking much more into them so she asked me if I had a copy that I could burn to a disc for the kids so they could listen to it in the playroom.
 Oh, and maybe some other stuff too if I wanted while I was at it.
 Maybe some male stuff.
 Sort of.
 The conversation was both simpler and more complex then that as it was between two people who have been friends for years and living in the same space for just over a year.